mwkorver/eb-pyart-flask-sqs-worker/README.md

 }

 ## IAM Role Permissions
-The worker role must run in an IAM role with permissions to SES and SQS.
+The worker role must run in an IAM role with permissions to SQS and S3.
 An example policy is included in [iam_policy.json](iam_policy.json).